wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     (4) The Secretary may recover the costs of investigating or auditing from the holder of class 4 operator's licences in accordance with regulations made under [section 370][450].

-    (5) A person who fails to comply with this section commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    (5) A person who fails to comply with this section commits an offence and is liable on conviction to a fine not exceeding $5,000\.

+    Section 117(5): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 118 Certain persons must not seek, receive, or offer benefits with conditions attached